MascotPhp/Mascot/doc/usage.rst

 .. note::

-    Silex always uses a ``Response`` internally, it converts strings to responses with status code ``200``.
+    Mascot always uses a ``Response`` internally, it converts strings to responses with status code ``200``.

 Other methods